ygrynechko/Udacity-DS-Nanodegree/README.md

 -train: 0.5840263594330857
 Those results are not perfect but acceptable so I am sure that with further data analysis we could achieve better predictions.

 During the data preparation phase I decided to split the amenities into separate entities and create new columns with boolean values for each.
-Below we can see how amy objects -have given amenities: heating 3382\
+Top 10 amenities are listed below: \
+heating 3382\
-kitchen 3272
+kitchen 3272\
--wireless internet 3070
+-wireless internet 3070\
-essentials 2994
+essentials 2994\
-smoke detector 2908
+smoke detector 2908\
-air conditioning 2786
+air conditioning 2786\
- tv 2607
+ tv 2607\
-dryer 2476
+dryer 2476\
-washer 2475
+washer 2475\
-carbon monoxide detector 2442
+carbon monoxide detector 2442\
-shampoo 2421
-internet 2160
-hangers 1985
-family/kid friendly 1886
-laptop friendly workspace 1834 iron 1828
-hair dryer 1811
-cable tv 1652
-fire extinguisher 1582
-24-hour check-in 1246
-first aid kit 1063
+And the correlation between those amenities and price are:\